-- ✓ Carry out the surface preparation, thoroughly, (usually about 2 4 days). - ✓ Once all is ready, mix and apply (Sealer, if needed and then) two coats Epotec, allow 2-3 days. - ✓ Allow 5-7 days for curing before refilling pool. - ✓ Add pool water chemicals and start the fun. - ✓ NOTE: Some areas have water restrictions...check with your council/water supplier first - ✓ See our web pages designed for you: www.poolpaint.com.au, including "Info Bank". - ✓ Concrete swimming pools which have not had the appropriate damp course affixed during construction may be subject to hydrostatic pressure causing problems with the paint coating
+- ✓ Carry out the surface preparation, thoroughly, (usually about 2 4 days). - ✓ Once all is ready, mix and apply (Primer, if needed and then) two coats V790, allow 2 3 days. - $\checkmark$ In some cases we recommend to apply undercoat of high build E4115 or V790 NT on uneven textured substrates. - ✓ Allow 5-7 days for curing before refilling pool. - ✓ Add pool water chemicals monitor the water balance if possible and/or supply the customers our maintenance guide. - ✓ NOTE: Some areas have water restrictions...check with your council/water supplier first - ✓ Concrete swimming pools which have not had the appropriate damp course affixed during construction may be subject to hydrostatic pressure causing problems with the paint coating.